Canva Design Systems: How to Set Up and Use Canva Brand Kit

 Templates are where the time-saving magic happens.
 Don’t just design one-off graphics—build templates you can reuse forever.

-Forgetting to Organize Files
+Forgetting to Organise Files

 A messy Canva account wastes time.
 Set up folders from day one and stick to your naming system.